Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 • restoration of kidney function.

-Elimination of the causes of nephrosis is one of critical milestones treatment.
-The use of medications depends on the nature of the diseases causing the kidney degeneration.
-For example, for infectious diseases the leading stage is the use of antimicrobial (tetracycline, augumentin, etc.), as well as antiviral (anadin) agents.
-In nephrosis caused by allergies, adrenal cortex hormones (dexamethasone, prednisolone, etc.) are used because of their property to reduce the activity of the immune system.
-In case of poisoning, the poisons are neutralized (sodium thiosulfate) and removed from the body.
+Eliminating the causes of nephrosis is one of the most important stages treatment.
+The use of medications depends on the nature of the diseases that caused kidney degeneration.
+For example, when infectious diseases The leading stage is the use of antimicrobial (tetracycline, augumentin, etc.), as well as antiviral (anadine) agents.
+For nephrosis caused by allergies, adrenal hormones (dexamethasone, prednisolone, etc.) are used because of their ability to reduce immune activity.
+In case of poisoning, poisons are neutralized (sodium thiosulfate) and removed from the body.